kkaempf/arango-driver/README.md

 myReplication.sync    # Sync master - slave database
 ```

-To retrieve other information arango-driver provides the following methods:
+To retrieve other information arangodb-driver provides the following methods:

 ``` ruby
 myReplication.logger       # Returns the current state of the server's replication logger